Applied Plasma Physics: Large Vortices (Zonal Flows and Other Structures) in Fusion Reactors, Jupiter, Climate and Astrophysics

 Zonal flows also are responsible for the cloud bands on the large gas planets, occur on the newly discovered exoplanets (presumably), as well as in many cases of atmospheric turbulence on earth.
 They are presently strongly researched for their influence on the atmospheric heat transport.

-Starting with the plasma zonal flows, the lecture delivers the equipment for their description and the application of the plasma physical know-how to a geo- and astro-physics context.
+Starting with the plasma zonal flows, the module delivers the equipment for their description and the application of the plasma physical know-how to a geo- and astro-physics context.

 After successful completion of this module, the student is able to